mockery/mockery/docs/reference/startup_methods.rst

 are not covered by expectations will return ``null`` instead of the usual complaining about there being no expectation matching the call.

+On PHP >= 7.0.0, methods with missing expectations that have a return type will return either a mock of the object (if return type is a class) or a "falsy" primitive value, e.g. empty string, empty array, zero for ints and floats, false for bools, or empty closures.

+On PHP >= 7.1.0, methods with missing expectations and nullable return type will return null.

 You can optionally prefer to return an object of type ``\Mockery\Undefined`` (i.e.  a ``null`` object) (which was the 0.7.2 behaviour) by using an additional modifier: